>

 EU Commission

-Adam Price has nearly 20 years of medical device industry experience as a quality assurance and regulatory affairs professional.
+Adam Price has over 20 years of medical device industry experience as a quality assurance and regulatory affairs professional.
 As Director of Regulatory and Technical Programs at Rimsys, Adam is responsible for the strategy, development, and implementation of all regulatory and technical programs supporting digital transformation of the Medtech industry with the Rimsys platform.
 Prior to joining Rimsys, Adam was the Head of Post Market Surveillance & Service Quality at Philips Healthcare.
 While at Philips, he focused on the development of post-market strategies and solutions to meet the changing regulatory and technical demands of the global market.
 Adam holds a Bachelor of Science in Mechanical Engineering and a Master of Business Administration (MBA) from the University of Pittsburgh.

 * Note - this article includes regulatory interpretations and opinions from the Rimsys team.
 We try to be as informative as possible, but this information isn’t intended to serve as a substitute for official guidance from regulatory authorities.